Tetra IDBS E-Workbook Connector

 Multi-Dimensional IDBS Spreadsheet Support

-Tables in an IDBS spreadsheet can be more than 2-dimensional.
-Some of the connector features – particularly adding rows to a spreadsheet table – have only been fully tested for 2D tables.
-In IDBS, this corresponds to them having a single non-data dimension.
+Tables in an IDBS spreadsheet can be more than two-dimensional.
+Some of the connector features (particularly adding rows to a spreadsheet table) have only been fully tested for 2D tables.
+In IDBS, this corresponds to them having a single, non-data dimension.

-The IDBS Connector supports 2 actions that leverages customer provided DataWeave scripts for the business logic:
+The IDBS Connector supports two actions that use customer-provided DataWeave scripts to provide the business logic:

-1. upload: Uploads the contents of the IDBS Spreadsheet to the TDP Data Lake with a custom file path and metadata / tags.
+: Uploads the contents of the IDBS Spreadsheet to the TDP with a custom file path and attributes.retrieve

-2. retrieve: Searches the TDP Data Lake with custom elasticsearch queries constructed from the IDBS Spreadsheet contents, and allows for custom transform of the retrieved file content into a IDBS spreadsheet.
+: Searches the TDP with custom Query DSL queries constructed from the IDBS Spreadsheet contents and allows for custom transform of the retrieved file content into a IDBS spreadsheet.

 Actions